teamPamm2019/speakEZ/README.md

 ## Getting Started
 In this github repository you will find resources tailored for a website that can assist online users in finding recipes from a select category of liquors.
 In addition to finding recipes, users can also add their own recipes into the categories provided.

 Please make sure to review the prerequesites outlined below.
-The resources provided in this repository will not work properly without installing or using the recommended resources listed below.
+The files provided in this repository will not work properly without installing or using the recommended resources listed below.

 ### Prerequesites
 * package.json<br/>